blacklabelops-legacy/fluentd/README.md

 $ ls logs/
 ~~~~

-# How To Attach Containers and Their Logs
+# How To Attach Containers and Logs

 In order to attach the side-car container to your logs you have to put your container's log inside
 Docker volumes.
 Simply add **-v /var/log** to your container's run command.